vinsworldcom/nppTagLEET/README.md

 Press `ESC` to close the popup window or just use the Windows close button.

+#### Recurse Subdirectories

+By default, tags files are created with the '-R' option to recurse all files in the current directory as well as all files in the current directory's subdirectories.
+By turning off this option, tags files are created only based on the current active file in Notepad++.

 #### Global Tags File

 You can also configure a global tags file in the 'Settings' dialog for the